armandofox/audience1st/README.md

 2. The task `EmailGoldstar.receive(STDIN.read)` should be invoked to consume incoming emails from Goldstar.
 See the installation section on Goldstar integration, below.

+3. If the envariable `EDGE_URL` is set, `config.action_controller.asset_host` will be set to that value (the current deployment uses the Edge CDN add-on for Heroku, which uses Amazon CloudFront as a CDN).

 ## Multi-tenancy

 **This is important.**  By default Audience1st can be setup as